rohan9kulkarni/rohankulkarni.github.io/content/authors/admin/_index.md

 - **Specialization courses** : *Quantum Field Theory II, Standard Model of Particle Physics, Relativistic Quantum Mechanics*
 - **Seminars and Block courses** : *Dark Matter Theory, Black holes in Physics and Astrophysics*

 Before Heidelberg, I graduated with a B.Sc in Physics from Leipzig University in Germany.
-During my undergraduate years, I worked as a Teaching Assistant in Theoretical Physics, Mathematics, and Experimental Physics, totaling over 250 hours of undergraduate-level classroom teaching.
+During my undergraduate years, I worked as a teaching assistant in Theoretical Physics, Mathematics, and Experimental Physics, totalling over 250 hours of undergraduate-level classroom teaching.
 My final bachelor’s thesis had the topic *Black holes, Singularity theorems and the Global Structure of Spacetime*.

-The primary purpose of this website, apart from *who I am and what I have done* is outreach.
-These past five years of my life revolve around one thing - _Theoretical Physics_.
+The primary purpose of this website apart from *who I am and what I have done* is outreach.
+These past five-six years of my life revolved around one thing - _Theoretical Physics_.
 While on this incredible journey, there were numerous instances where I had the thought, "*if only someone had told me that, I would have saved hours of work*" or "*that one statement made me understand XYZ*."
 I want to pass on the wisdom and tools I gained on this journey to my colleagues and anyone trying to decipher the breathtaking world of physics.
 You can check the "notes" and "literature" tabs.
 I am also thinking of starting a regular blog about things like my learning techniques, note-taking algorithms, etc. So keep an eye out for that too.

 I hope whoever found this website gains something valuable from it.
 If not, you just got acquainted with another friendly face :)